Summarised Study: Illicit Cannabis Usage as a Management Strategy in New Zealand Women with Endometriosis: An Online Survey.

 Reported improved symptoms

-Respondents reported that their symptom was “much better” for:
+Respondents reported that their symptoms were “much better” for:

 TL;DR